Mainframe-Archive/mainframe-os/docs/faq.md

 ## Is Mainframe OS perfect?
-This is where we get to give all sorts of disclaimers about how this is very new and young technology and while we know our concepts and designs are solid, Mainframe OS is still very much in an early “alpha” state.
+Of course not.
+While we know our concepts and designs are solid, Mainframe OS is still very much in an early “alpha” state.
 Swarm, the underlying storage layer powering much of Mainframe OS, is itself still an alpha project.
-That means no matter how polished we are on top (which I’m not saying we totally are), there are no guarantees at this stage that things will work smoothly, that things won’t break unexpectedly and without warning, or that versions won’t get released down the road that are not backwards compatible.
-We of course will try to mitigate that as much as possible.
-But this is the reality of decentralized development today.
+That means there are no guarantees at this stage that things will always work smoothly.
+This is the reality of decentralized development today.

 When we started a few years ago, the goal was to build a decentralized, unstoppable, private, secure messaging app.
 Step by step we went down the stack to realize the plumbing to facilitate all this smoothly simply didn’t exist yet so we got to work helping to build it from the ground up.
 A lot has gone into Mainframe OS and the way it is designed and built is really very good, if we do say so ourselves.
 Right now it is early and it’s buggy and incomplete.
-But with this first user release, we’re now on the path of continual improvements and enhancements so the future is bright.
+But with this first user release, we’re now on the path of continual improvements and enhancements towards a very bright future.

 ## How can I help?
 Help us improve Mainframe OS by giving us constructive feedback on our gitter channel